 Meet our Governors

-My name is Helen Staton and I feel privileged to hold the position of Chair of Governors at Heath Primary School.
+My name is Helen Staton and I feel privileged to be a governor at Heath Primary School.
 Both of my children have been previous pupils at Heath which is when I first joined the Governing Body.
 I am a Deputy Headteacher of a local secondary school and have an interest in both education and the local community in which Heath Primary stands.
 I have served on the Governing Body for over 8 years and enjoy both challenging and supporting the school in their efforts to continue improving the educational experience of our children.
 Education is so much more than test results and levels and should develop key social and creative skills especially in these early years and help build confidence and self-esteem.

 Jonathan Lynch - Staff.